jorymorrison/learning-tracker/README.md

-# learning-tracker
+## Installing

-This is an example readme file written in markdown
+-Code is written in Python

+-Requires Python 3+ to be installed

+Link to install Python: https://www.python.org/

+### Licensing
+Licensed under the Apache License

+### Usage

 ## Running